Jirel people

-They were Phon or "Bon" which also is in practice in tibetan known as "Bonpo" religion worldwide.
+They were historically practitioners of Phon or "Bon" which also known in Tibetan as "Bonpo".
 Their indigenous shamanistic religious beliefs are centered on practitioners called Phonbo, "Shamans" who are believed to have a direct relationship with the supernatural world.
 Their main occupation is agriculture and animal husbandry.
 In recent years they have also been involved in business, government, and teaching jobs.
 Many of the Jirel are in the British Gurkha Army, Indian Army, Nepalese Army, and the police.
 They are primarily settled in Dolakha, Sindhupalchowk Chitwan, and Ilam districts, next to Likhu, Khimti, the Jiri and Jiri Shikri rivers.
 Jirels have linguistic and ethnic semblance mostly with the tribes of Central Tibet (Lhasa), also with Sherpas, Dolpos, Hyalmus, Syubas, Lhomis, Bhotes in Nepal.
 Jirels have their own mother tongue which is called Jirpa Kecha, and belongs to the Tibetan language family.